Clarke has a law degree from Valparaiso University School of Law and a B.A. in Political Science from Allegheny College.

 The Federalist Society takes no position on particular legal or public policy issues.
 The people listed as Experts have spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 All expressions of opinion by an expert are those of the expert.

-Cincinnati Lawyers Chapter
+New Hampshire Lawyers Chapter

 Religious Liberties Practice Group Podcast